Top 10 Journey Albums

 Journey Albums

 We close out our top 10 Journey albums list with Journey’s phenomenal album Escape.
 The album was released in 1981.
 The Escape album featured the arrival of keyboardist Jonathan Cain who co-wrote every song on the album.
 Not enough has been written about the importance of the arrival of Jonathan Cain.
-The addition of Jonathan Cain to Journey fueled the Escape album to become their biggest selling studio album of all time.
-There’s no doubt about it when you just look at the sales.
+Adding Jonathan Cain to Journey fueled the Escape album to become their biggest-selling studio album of all time.
+There’s no doubt about it when you look at the sales.

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business or any organizations is allowed to republish any of our original content anywhere on the web or in print without our permission.